Travel through the Peak District, Shakespeare country, Welsh mountains, and beautiful Brittish cities.

-You also explore Wales’ highest peak and the vibrant valleys of the Peak District National Park.
+You also explore the rugged mountainous area around Wales’ highest peak and the verdant rolling landscapes of the Peak District National Park.

-It’s a trip that let’s you learn about everything that made England the place it is today.
+It’s a trip that lets you learn about how England and Wales developed into the countries they are today.

-So, if you like a combination of historic highlights and wondrous wildlife, then join this tour and travel through the best of England and Wales.
+So, if you like a combination of historic highlights and wonderful scenery, then join this tour and travel through the best of England and Wales.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-Today there are two major options for the events of your day.
-Firstly, you can choose to spend the day leisurely exploring the medieval heart of York, an ancient city with a colourful history dating back to the times of the Romans, Vikings and Normans.
-The towering Gothic spire at York Minster rises above the city, casting its spirituality across the brilliant museums, narrow lanes and distinctive stone city walls.
+Today there are two options.
+You can choose to spend the day exploring the medieval heart of York, an ancient city with a colourful history dating back to the times of the Romans, Vikings, and Normans.

-Alternatively, you could journey out with your guide on a half day excursion across the Yorkshire Dales to the handsome market towns of Knaresborough or Ripon.
-Take your time with the beautiful architecture and spa town luxuries on offer before heading to some of the more remote valleys and formidably impressive scenery of the Eastern Dale, followed by a free afternoon in York to dine and relax in the city’s plentiful restaurants and shops.
+Alternatively, you can journey out with your guide on a half day excursion across the Yorkshire Dales to the handsome market town of Knaresborough.
+Here, you experience famed Yorkshire hospitality at its best before heading to some of the more remote areas and impressive scenery of the Eastern Dales.

 Enjoyed our tour with Steve.
 Since returning to US, I've been listening to Teachg Company Great Courses lectures by Prof. Patrick Allitt, Emory Univ on Victorian Britain.
 I'd recommend them to anyone taking this tour, as he mentions several of the places we visited: Chatsworth, York Railway Museum, Ironbridge, etc. and describes historical context.
 Steve did an excellent job as well.